AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/c-installation/c-installation.md

 Installing Image Serving includes two major server components:

 * Image Server.
 A stand-alone, native-code executable.
-* Platform Server.
+* [!DNL Platform Server].
 A stand-alone Java™ web application and application server.

 Image Rendering is a part of these two server components.

 In the subsequent instructions, `install_root` refers to the root folder in which Image Serving and Image Rendering are installed.
-And `server:port` refers to the host name or IP address and port number configured as the main listening port for the Platform Server.
+And `server:port` refers to the host name or IP address and port number configured as the main listening port for the [!DNL Platform Server].

 * [Licensing](c-licensing.md)
 * [Contents](c-contents.md)